Forecasting Elections from Partial Information Using a Bayesian Model for a Multinomial Sequence of Data: Introduction

-One of the main motivations behind this study is an attractive problem related to the political elections.
-Voter models have been of interest for a long time.
-Around the world with strengthening of democracy and the role of media, statistical models for prediction of elections have been on the rise.
-Elections are studied at different stages -- starting with pre-poll predictions, going on to post-poll predictions, and also calling the election before the final result is declared as the counting of ballots is in progress.
-In particular, the current work is motivated by the last context, where the counting of results is publicly disclosed in batches (or rounds).
-Stemmed from public interest, this often leads to a competition among the media houses ``to call the election", i.e.\ to predict the outcome correctly and as early as possible.
 Using the exit poll data has been a popular approach in this context.
 It however has its own pitfalls, as has been shown in many papers (see, e.g.\ \cite{stiers2018affect}).
 Because of the inadequacy of the exit poll data, Associated Press (AP) designed its methodology for both survey and forecasting (\cite{APnews}).
 Interestingly, they still do not call a closely contested race unless the trailing candidate cannot mathematically secure a victory.
 Another common approach is to extract relevant information from social media, such as Twitter or Google Trends, and to use that to predict the winner of an election. \cite{o2010tweets} and \cite{tumasjan2010predicting} are two notable works in this regard.
-A major criticism behind this approach is that intentional bias in the social media posts often leads to error-prone conclusions in the forecasting problems, cf. \cite{anuta2017election}.
+A major criticism behind this approach is that intentional bias in the social media posts often lead to error-prone conclusions in the forecasting problems (\cite{anuta2017election}).
 Further, \cite{haq2020survey} provides a great review of the existing literature on how to call an election and one can see that most of the methods are either based on data from social media or are ad-hoc and devoid of sound statistical principles.
 To that end, it would be of paramount importance to develop a good forecasting methodology based only on the available information of votes secured by the candidates in the completed rounds of counting.
 This can be treated as a collection of multinomial data where the number of categories is equal to the number of candidates and the random fluctuations in cell probabilities point to the randomness of the vote shares in different rounds.